malleable web pages

 Malleable web pages work in a simple and elegant way.

-Developers get to skip hooking up APIs, rendering templates, wrangling user accounts, and managing state.
+The developer of a malleable web page gets to skip hooking up APIs, templates, user accounts, and state.

 It's DOM all the way down.